alanng10/class-lang/Doc/Avalon/a.md

 Avalon has infra classes and effect element classes for C#.
 Avalon is used as System modules for Class.
 Class modules use interfaces declared in Avalon modules refer binaries to get, set or call Avalon classes.

+Avalon classes member variables are not in abstract.

 Avalon has Thread module.
 It has enough threading elements for C#.
 All threads including main thread, has 1 event loop, that can be start and exit.